 The Company owns and/or controls approximately 40,000 acres of petroleum, natural gas and mineral leases in Charlotteville, Walsingham and Houghton townships in Norfolk County, Ontario.

-The Company is presently producing natural gas from 87 wells in two townships in Norfolk County, Ontario and also distributes gas to approximately 85 commercial and residential customers along its gathering pipelines via a unique cooperative agreement with Union Gas Limited.
+Natural gas is currently being produced from 81 wells in two townships in Norfolk County, Ontario and is increasingly distributed to well over 100 commercial and residential customers along gathering pipelines via a unique cooperative agreement with Union Gas Limited

 The Company has consistently located its wells on ultra wide spacing patterns to minimize the year to year decline in deliverability and maximize the longevity of production.
 The Company delivers its gas to three main metering stations within Union Gas Limited’s transmission system from the natural field pressure of its wells, without the aid of compression equipment.
 One major reason for the Company's success in natural gas well completion and production is its custom casing and well stimulation procedures (hydro-fracturing).
 In the early 1960's the Company experimented with and developed superior formulae and techniques still being used today.
 The Company also maintains a substantial portfolio of undrilled development and exploratory lease holdings in appropriate proximity to existing production.